 CBT primarily uses internal data in the measurement of its performance.
 Some of the financial data originates with third parties.
-In some cases, actual results for 2007/08 are different from the targets for subsequent years.
-For more information on CBT's performance in 2007/08, visit www.cbt.org to view the 2007/08 Annual Report.
+In some cases, actual results are different from the targets for subsequent years.
+For more information on CBT's performance in 2007/08 or 2008/09, visit www.cbt.org to view CBT's Annual Reports.